EpiForeSITE/ForeSITE_Alerting_Report/README.markdown

      ```
      Our Application doesn't need to call the Flask Server manually. it will be called by app into the background.

+**Step 3 and 4 are optional** User can download epySurv environment from Release 0.6

 ### 5. Run the Application
 - Run the WPF application as administrator to enable task scheduling: